 When can I do my theory test?

-You can take the theory test at 16 if you receive the higher rate of the mobility component of Disability Living Allowance).
+You can take the theory test at 16 if you receive the higher rate of the mobility component of Disability Living Allowance.

-How much does a theory test cost?
+How much is a theory test?

 Preparing for your theory test